The Capitals are looking for a coach with experience. Some names already stand out.

 That skill — communication — could be crucial for a Capitals team that has players who need an extra push.

-“With a veteran team, you would need a veteran voice, you would think and someone who has been there, done that, can raise their voice and get respect and take it to the next level,” May said.
+“With a veteran team, you would need a veteran voice, you would think, and someone who has been there, done that, can raise their voice and get respect and take it to the next level,” May said.
 “That push should be resembled on the ice.
 There should be some fight back.
 Because really, two years in a row were a whimper.
 The playoffs were a whimper.”

 Read more on the Washington Capitals: